miker704/Centipede.js/README.md

 ### Centipede Movement
 ![Centipede Movement](./src/assets/readme_resources/centipede_movement_1_mini.gif)

-Creating the Centipede movement was actually pretty difficult, I have an copy of the orginal game and played it to analyze the movement of the Centipede.
+Creating the Centipede movement was actually pretty difficult, I have a copy of the orginal game and played it to analyze the movement of the Centipede.
-Being that also Recreations of this game are very little I was still able to encounter the some pieces of assembly source code for the centipede's movement from the orginal game.
+Being that also recreations of this game are very little I was still able to encounter pieces of assembly source code for the centipede's movement from the orginal game.
 Using my prior knowledge of writing Assembly Language in College I was able to put together most of the movement algorithm of the Centipede together, albeit I had to write a majority of the code that was missing in additon conform the code to operate within the canvas, something that is not accounted for in the orginal game.
-I used the movement algorithm of the snake from the classic snake game and attempted to modifiy it to be controlled by the computer instead of the player.
-There are many problems that arose with writing the movement algorithm at the current state of the code base the requirments for the canvas size and the calulations for each movement of the centipede are required to be so mathematically  precise in order to operate correctly or else bugs (no pun intended) such as the centipede getting stuck, flying of the canvas, refusing to move or at times appear normal only to leave the canvas on turning itself in a new direction never to return.
+I used the movement algorithm of the snake from the classic snake game and attempted to modifiy it to be controlled by the computer.
+There are many problems that arose with writing the movement algorithm at the current state of Centipede.js itself, the canvas size and the calulations for the movement of the centipede are required to be so mathematically  precise in order to operate correctly.
+Many bugs (no pun intended) arose due to inprecise calculations such as the centipede refusing to move, getting stuck, flying of the canvas, or randomly leaving the canvas never to return.
 A very mysterious bug included dealing with memory leakage resulting in a centipede of infinite length at level 3.
 The movement algorithm is the majority of the centipede's code due to the centipede's complex abilities.
 Whenever the Centipede encounters a wall it must turn either up or down in order to move to the next row of the canvas the same applies when walking into a group of mushrooms the centipede navigates between mushrooms using collision detection if it hits a mushroom it decides whether to move up or down sometimes slithering through groups of mushrooms in all directions which allows it to skip walking through multiple rows of the canvas fully in order to reach to the player.

 ```.js